SCLOUD-PTE-LTD/docs/public-cloud/account-services/iam.md

 The effective scope of the project level is the specified project, and the project-level policy supports sub-project authorization;

-Note: Some system policies are global/project level, and custom policies cannot be created.
+> Some system policies are global/project level, and custom policies cannot be created.

 ### Review the system policy
 A system policy is a set of permissions packaged by action type.
 Click Details to view the APIs included in the policy and the references.
 ### Create a custom policy